Make Fun Of Life!

 “I want to try with someone who loves me enough to try with me.
 I want to grow old looking at the same face every morning.
 I want to grow old looking at the same face every night at the dinner table.
 I want to be one of those old couples you see still holding hands and laughing after fifty years of marriage.
 That’s what I want.
 I want to be someone’s forever.” -Rachel Gibson: “The Trouble With Valentine’s Day”

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Quitting and Trying” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Quitting And Trying Gathered By David Hugh Beaumont.

 “May your children have many children.” [translation to English]